vadafoss/.github/profile/README.md

-vadasambar and friends for free and open source software
+:penguin: [vadasambar](https://github.com/vadasambar/) and friends for free and open source software